TenghanZhong/tenghanzhong.github.io/_pages/about.md

 # **Welcome to my page!**

-· I am currently a Master's student in Mathematical Finance at University of Southern California.
+· I am currently a Master's student in Mathematical Finance at the University of Southern California.
 · My interest lies in Option pricing, Statistics and Volatility Modeling.
 · I am seeking RA opportunities or a PhD position in Mathematical Finance, Statistics, or Economics.